skellock/osnap/README.md

 # :camera: osnap!

-Screenshot your iOS/Android sim and save to a file or on your clipboard.
+A CLI for grabbing ios/android screenshots and saving to your clipboard or filesystem.

 # :writing_hand: Usage